Thurman Munson

 As captain, Munson helped lead the Yankees to three consecutive World Series appearances from 1976 to 1978, winning championships in the latter two years.
 He is the first player in baseball history to be named a College Baseball All-American and then in MLB win a Rookie of the Year Award, MVP Award, Gold Glove Award, and World Series championship.
 He is also the only catcher in MLB postseason history to record at least a .300+ batting average (.357), 20 RBIs (22), and 20 defensive caught stealings (24).

 On August 2, 1979, Munson died in a crash while practicing landings in his aircraft at Akron–Canton Airport.
 The Yankees honored him by immediately retiring his uniform 15, and dedicating a plaque to him in Monument Park.

-Amateur career
+Early life

-Munson was born in Akron, Ohio to Darrell Vernon Munson and Ruth Myrna Smylie, the youngest of four children.
+Thurman Lee Munson was born on June 7, 1947, in Akron, Ohio, to Darrell Vernon Munson and Ruth Myrna Smylie, and he was the youngest of four children.
 His father was a World War II veteran who became a truck driver while his mother was a homemaker.
 When he turned eight, the Munson family moved to nearby Canton.
 He was taught how to play baseball by his older brother Duane, and usually played baseball with kids Duane's age, who were four years older.
 His brother left to join the United States Air Force while Thurman was a freshman in high school.